Join us for an adventure in flavor!

 Lebanese Batata Harra

-Give your regular humble potatoes an exotic make over.
-Try this Lebanese batata harrah, and enjoy the tastes and flavors of the Middle East!
+In this recipe, I give my regular humble potatoes an exotic makeover.
+Try my Lebanese batata harra, and enjoy the tastes and flavors of the Middle East!

 batata harra in a red bowl